/utils/json_processing_utils.py

 [docs]

-def process_dictionary(self, obj: Optional[Dict] = None):
+def process_dictionary(self, obj: Optional[Dict] = None) -> Self:

 """Create a new json dictionary that contains information about the relative paths of each field that can be

-found within the current json_dict."""
+found within the current JSON dict."""

 self.json_dict = obj or self.json_dict